arnavs/website/content/_index.md

 date = "2017-06-18T13:29:51-04:00"
 +++

-I'm a second-year PhD student in economics at Carnegie Mellon.
+I'm a third-year PhD student in economics at Carnegie Mellon.

-My interests are in statistical learning and computational economics, especially macro.

-Previously I was a predoc at UBC, working with [Jesse Perla](https://www.jesseperla.com/) on topics like [high-dimensional dynamic programming](https://www.nber.org/papers/w28981).
+My research is on how learning and experimentation changes traditional economic stories (e.g. persuasion, monopoly pricing, macro dynamics.)

 I've worked as a volunteer developer for [QuantEcon](https://quantecon.org), and currently maintain software packages like [Expectations.jl](https://github.com/QuantEcon/Expectations.jl) and [InstantiateFromURL.jl](https://github.com/QuantEcon/InstantiateFromURL.jl)

+I'm an OCD survivor --- if you or someone you know wants someone to talk to, send me an email.

 * Email: `arnavs@andrew.cmu.edu`.